-- clear roles and responsibilities of directors, management, employees and all other relevant persons in the handling and disclosure of material information in a timely and accurate manner; - clear level of authority accorded to a designated person20, spokespersons and committees in the handling and disclosure of material information; - due diligence is exercised by the persons responsible for preparing the disclosure of material information; - proper verification process that enables material information to be verified before disclosing it to the public; and - mechanism for overseeing and co-ordinating the efficient disclosure of material information to the investing public this should include the recommendations and best practices set out in this CD Guide.
+- clear roles and responsibilities of directors, management, employees and all other relevant persons in the handling and disclosure of material information in a timely and accurate manner; - clear level of authority accorded to a designated person, spokespersons and committees in the handling and disclosure of material information; - due diligence is exercised by the persons responsible for preparing the disclosure of material information; - proper verification process that enables material information to be verified before disclosing it to the public; and - mechanism for overseeing and co-ordinating the efficient disclosure of material information to the investing public - this should include the recommendations and best practices set out in this CD Guide. - 3.34 The CDPP should also be - (a) practical to implement with constant feedback being sought from management as to what best suits a listed issuer; and - (b) regularly reviewed to ensure that it remains current and effective. - 3.35 Having established the CDPP, the listed issuer should then ensure that its board, management and employees are aware of the CDPP, any changes to the CDPP and the consequences for non-compliance.